membraneframework/unifex/pages/creating_unifex_natives.md

 `unsigned` | `unsigned int`
 `[int]` | `int *`, `unsigned int`

-As you can see, type `[int]` will be translated into two types - it is because, if function in `*.spec.exs` file receives list of ints as argument, corresponding function on native side will receive two arguments: first will be pointer to beggining of list of ints, second will be length of this list. `atom` and `string` will be translated only into a basic C-string terminated with 0.
+As you can see, type `[int]` will be translated into two types - it is because, if function in `*.spec.exs` file receives a list of ints as an argument, the corresponding function on the native side will receive two arguments: first will be a pointer to the beginning of the list of ints, second will be the length of this list. `atom` and `string` will be translated only into a basic C-string terminated with 0.

-With Unifex you can also define your own custom types.
+With Unifex you can also define your custom types.
 Currently, we support defining enums and structs.
-If you want to add structs or enums to API of your native functions, you have to define them in the `*.spec.exs` file.
-There is example of this:
+If you want to add structs or enums to the API of your native functions, you have to define them in the `*.spec.exs` file.
+There is an example of this:

 ```elixir
 type my_enum :: :option_one | :option_two | :option_three | :option_four | :option_five